smartcontractkit/documentation/docs/any-api/api-reference.md

 ) returns (bytes32 requestId)
 ```

-Sends the request payload to the stored oracle address.
+The `sendOperatorRequest` function sends the request payload to the stored oracle address.
 It takes a [Chainlink.Request](#chainlinkrequest) and the amount of LINK to send amount as parameters.
-The request is serialized and calls `operatorRequest` on the address stored in `chainlinkOracleAddress` via the LINK token's `transferAndCall` method.
+The request is serialized and calls `operatorRequest` on the address stored in `chainlinkOracleAddress` using the LINK token's `transferAndCall` method.

 `sendOperatorRequest` returns the ID of the request.
-If your application needs to, your contract can store that ID, but you don't need to.
-The ChainlinkClient helpers will store the ID under the hood, along with the oracle address, and use them when you call `recordChainlinkFulfillment` in your callback function to make sure only that the address you want can call your Chainlink callback function.
+Optionally, your contract can store the ID if your application needs it.
+The `ChainlinkClient` helpers store the ID and the oracle address and use them when you call `recordChainlinkFulfillment` in your callback function.
+This ensures that only the specified address can call your Chainlink callback function.

-`sendOperatorRequest` emits a [ChainlinkRequested](#chainlinkrequested) event containing the request ID, if you would like to use it in your Web3 application.
+`sendOperatorRequest` emits a [ChainlinkRequested](#chainlinkrequested) event containing the request ID that you can use in your Web3 application.

 ```solidity example
 function requestPrice()